botasis/runtime/README.md

         }
     }
     ```
 3. Add [StateMiddleware](./src/State/StateMiddleware.php) before the router middleware.
-After that, you can access
-    the current state inside your update handlers like this:
+    This allows you to access the current state within your update handlers.
     ```php
     $state = $update->getAttribute(\Botasis\Runtime\State\StateMiddleware::class);
     ```
     > **Caution!** This middleware searches for both user and chat ids.
 In case you need only user or only chat id,
        you have implement this logic on your own.
 4. Use state in routing:
     ```php
     [